With time, the build vs. buy integration decision has evolved dramatically.

 But we’re here to solve the classic integration problem: build vs. buy software.
 Before that, let’s understand the thought process companies usually have when it comes to an integration project.

-How do Companies Approach an Integration Project?
+How Do Companies Approach an Integration Project

 Companies choose to integrate the applications they use on a daily basis to overcome certain pain points.
-For instance, when teams using these applications exchange data manually it leads to inaccuracies, delays, missed deadlines, and poor business outcomes.
+For instance, when teams using these applications exchange data manually, it leads to inaccuracies, delays, missed deadlines, and poor business outcomes.
 Moreover, for a smoother collaboration with other companies using different applications altogether, they start feeling the need for integration.
 With such an integration, they expect automatic, real-time data exchange based on their requirements.

 And the thing with integration requirements is that they vary in complexity and are volatile.
 They can range from simple data mapping between entities to creating complex multi-level dependencies between the same entities.